poing/earmark/README.md

 Then open config/earmark.php and edit the settings to meet the requirements of your application.

-## 3. Run Migrations
+## 3. Run the Migrations

-Run the package migration files by running this at the command line:
+Run the package migration files at the command line:

 ```
 php artisan migrate